 A data processing procedure by which the pseudo-range or carrier phase measurements made simultaneously by two GNSS receivers are combined (differenced) so that, for any measurement epoch, the observations from one receiver to two satellites are subtracted from each other to remove that receiver's clock error (or bias) and hardware error.
 Two receivers to one satellite eliminate that satellite's clock errors and hardware errors.
 The difference of these two single differences is then the double difference.
 It also significantly reduces the effect of unmodeled atmospheric biases and orbit errors.
 The resulting set of Double-Differenced observables (for all independent combinations of two-satellite-two-receiver combinations) can be processed to solve for the baseline (linking the two receivers) components and, in the case of ambiguous (unknown) carrier phase measurements, the integer ambiguity parameters.
-All high precision positioning techniques use some form of Double-Difference processing: pseudo-range, unambiguous carrier phase "fixed" solution (i.e., after the double-differenced ambiguity values have been estimated and applied to the original carrier measurements), or ambiguous carrier phase data within a "free" solution.
-See Appendix B for a graphic explanation.
+All high precision positioning techniques use some form of Double-Difference ambiguity values have been estimated and applied to the original carrier measurements), or ambiguous carrier phase data within a "free" solution.